Limitations of SGD for Multi-Index Models Beyond Statistical Queries: Applications

 We now turn to a different source of complexity, based on a quantity known as the \emph{information exponent} \citep{arous2021online, bietti2022learning} defined as the first $k\geq 1$ such that the Hermite coefficients $C_k$ of the target function $f^\star$ do not vanish: \begin{definition}[Information exponent] Let $f^\star(\bx)\in L_2(\mu)$, the \emph{information exponent} of $f^\star$ is

 \end{definition}

 The information exponent quantifies the lowest-order statistical interaction between the target and the input distribution.
 When $k_\star > 1$, all correlations between $f^\star(\bx)$ and polynomials of degree strictly smaller than $k_\star$ vanish.
-It is by now well-known that the information exponent governs lower-bounds of the form $\tilde\Omega_d(d^{\max(k_\star -1, 1)})$ either for single-index models trained with spherical SGD, or in certain SQ-based frameworks (CSQ in particular, see \citet{arous2021online, damian2022neural, abbe2023sgd}).
-Here, we show that the same bounds actually hold for standard SGD\footnote{With ``pre-processing'' labels $f^\star(\bx_t)$ or other algorithmic modifications, one can obtain better bounds \citep{damian2024smoothing,damian2025generative}.
-However, as we focus here on standard SGD with the correlation loss, this is a different setting.}.
+It is by now well-known that the information exponent governs lower-bounds either for single-index models trained with spherical SGD, or in certain SQ-based frameworks (CSQ in particular, see \citet{arous2021online, damian2022neural, abbe2023sgd}).
+Here, we show that a $\tilde\Omega_d(d^{\max(k_\star -1, 1)})$ holds for standard SGD\footnote{With ``pre-processing'' labels or other algorithmic modifications such as batch reuse, one can obtain better bounds \citep{damian2024smoothing, arnaboldi2024repetita, lee2024neural, damian2025generative}.
+However, as we focus here on standard SGD with the correlation loss, this is a different setting.
+For bounds that are robust to such modifications, the generative exponent or related quantities are more suitable \citep{damian2025generative, diakonikolas2026algorithms}}.
 For most functions, $k_\star \leq 2$, but there are nevertheless many cases where $k_\star > 2$, and SGD provably struggles when the dimension is large.
 For example, if $f^\star(\bx) = \langle \bu, \bx\rangle^2 \exp(-\langle \bu, \bx\rangle^2)$ for some nonzero $\bu\in\R^d$ then $k_\star = 4$ \citep{damian2024computational}.

 We note that this setting technically differs from that of periodic functions as studied in the previous section.
 For periodic functions, the information exponent is $k_\star = 1$, and the hardness comes from the fact that the gradients are exponentially small in $d$ when the target vector $\bu$ is of norm $\geq \sqrt{d}$.
 Here, in line with the existing literature on the information exponent, we will treat the magnitude of $\bu$ (or more generally $U$ in the target function) as fixed independent of $d$, in which case the complexity does depend on the information exponent.